llaughlin/AoC2021/Days/Day1/Day1.md

 That's the right answer!
 You are one gold star closer to finding the sleigh keys.

 You have completed Day 1!
-You can [Share] this victory or.